-Skåne is often called Sweden’s portal to Europe, and the many plane, train and ferry connections makes it easy to get here.
-Transfer time is minimal – you can get on a train at Copenhagen airport and find yourself in the midst of the wilderness in less than two hours.
-If you want to experience different parts of Skåne or if you feel like a change of scenery, everything is nearby and easily accessible by train, buses or car.
+Skåne is often called Sweden’s portal to Europe, and it’s easy to get there on one of the many plane, train and ferry connections.
+Transfer time is minimal – you can get on a train at Copenhagen airport and be in the midst of the wilderness in less than two hours.
+Everything is nearby and easily accessible by train, buses or car.

 Arriving by plane

-Arriving at Skånes next-door neighbour Denmark and Copenhagen Airport (CPH) Skåne is only a thirty minutes train ride away.
-Copenhagen Airport being Scandinavia’s largest airport transports over 21 million passengers every year and can be reached from all bigger cities.
-Once at Copenhagen Airport you buy a train ticket that will take you over the famous Öresund bridge accompanied by amazing views over the sound on your way over to Sweden.
-Get off at one of Skåne’s largest cities, Malmö, Helsingborg, Lund or which ever city you prefer.
+Copenhagen Airport (CPH) is only a thirty-minute train ride away.
+Copenhagen Airport is Scandinavia’s largest airport and transports over 21 million passengers every year.
+It can be reached from all bigger cities.
+Once at Copenhagen Airport, buy a train ticket that takes you over the Öresund bridge to Sweden.
+Get off at Malmö, Helsingborg, Lund, or whichever city you prefer.

 Arriving by train or bus